Practical implementation of 5S methodology

 Implementation of the five "S" actions

-The implementation of the five actions (Seiri: Sort; Seiton: Set in order; Seiso: Shine; Seiketsu: Standardise; Shitsuke: Sustain) is carried out for the pilot area and then for each of the areas of the deployment phase, with a preliminary preparation phase
+Each action of the 5S methodology is implemented in this phase (Seiri: Sort; Seiton: Set in order; Seiso: Shine; Seiketsu: Standardise; Shitsuke: Sustain).
+The implementation is carried out for the pilot area and then for each of the areas of the deployment phase, with a preliminary preparation phase.

-The implementation uses the same method regardless of the environment.
+The implementation uses the same methodology regardless of the environment.

 Actions Implementation figure